Rlizaran/Respiratory-Healthcare-Tool/README.md

 # Respiratory Healthcare Tool
 The website is deployed to Heroku at: https://respiratory-healthcare-tool.herokuapp.com/

-In this project, we built a machine learning model that predicts a patient's risk of lung cancer and asthma emergency department visits using air quality data.
+In this project, we built a machine learning model to predicts a patient's risk of lung cancer and asthma emergency department visits using air quality data.

 ## Background
 Created a web application for physicians to predict a patient's risk of lung cancer, given the air quality in their region, and other risk factors (i.e., smoking, gender, age, diet).
-If the patient suffers from asthma, physicians can also predict the probability of that patient ending up in the emergency department given the air quality of their region.
+If the patient suffers from asthma, physicians can also predict their rate of emergency department visits for asthma attacks given the air quality of their region.

 ## Resources